 Reno-Tahoe International Airport

 This expanding hub, located in Reno, is the airport you’ll choose when coming to Reno, Tahoe or Carson City.
 A recent upgrade brought new restaurants, stores, free WiFi and an updated look.
 You can now book a number of non-stop flights in and out of Reno-Tahoe International Airport, which serves more than 3 million travelers annually.
+Additionally, JSX (a hop-on jet service) recently announced an expansion to its regular flight service between ariports in Oakland and Las Vegas to Reno-Tahoe International.
 On-site are national car rental companies, and shuttles to hotels and casinos make regular trips.
 Check in advance if your accommodation offers a shuttle.
 If you’re a big roller at the casino of your choice, you might be met with a stretch.
 The Reno bus service is also a transportation option as are cabs, Lyft and Uber.
 If you have your own plane, Reno-Tahoe International Airport’s General Aviation services are at the ready to serve you.

 Lake Tahoe Airport